Code-Institute-Submissions/my-cv-final/README.md

 4. Type python3 -m "http.server"
 5. A message will pop up on the bottom right corner of the page.
 Click 'Open Browser';
 6. To run Gitpod, make sure to add the Gitpod Browser Extension to your browser.
-You can find it here: https://chrome.google.com/webstore/detail/gitpod-online-ide/dodmmooeoklaejobgleioelladacbeki
+You can find out more here: https://chrome.google.com/webstore/detail/gitpod-online-ide/dodmmooeoklaejobgleioelladacbeki

 ## Credits
 ___